Kimserey/BlogArchive/x.md

 Players must be distributed into 3 groups based on the following rules:

  1. All levels must be distributed as eavenly as possible.
 Important to have a balanced group.
- 2. Each group must contain players of as many continent as possible.
+ 2. Each group must contain players of as many continents as possible.
 Important to have a group operating 24h per day,
 ```

 I thought that the whole process was interesting so I would like to share with you: